ECD in nutrition

 In Mozambique, PATH has worked with the World Bank ECD Fellow and UNICEF in 2018–2019 to develop implementation tools for the community growth monitoring and promotion program of the Ministry of Health, called PIN (Pacote de Intervenções Nutricionais).
 PIN was promoted as a part of the Global Financing Facility (GFF) investments in Mozambique.

-As a result, counseling on child development was included both as a standalone session and as additional content in the sessions on antenatal heath, child and family hygiene, and child feeding.
+As a result, counseling on child development was included both as a standalone session and as additional content in the sessions on antenatal health, child and family hygiene, and child feeding.
 At the same time, due to relatively late timing of tool design, it was not possible to integrate developmental monitoring alongside growth monitoring, and no ECD-related indicators were required to be collected.
 As the program is currently being reviewed, it will be necessary to consider some of these potential adjustments.